aashnamehta-1997/Config-Management-Tool/README.md

 #### * Your tool must provide an abstraction that allows specifying a file's content and metadata (owner, group, mode)

-metadata.txt provides an abstraction that allows specifying a file's content and metadata (owner, group, mode).To set metadata and file content, you will need to add key value pairs into the "metadata.txt" file.
+metadata.txt provides an abstraction that allows specifying metadata (owner, group, mode) and userdata.txt stores the file's content.The key value pairs are extracted from metadata.txt and userdata.txt by Internal File Separator.
 Key value pairs must be separated by "=" and each on it's own line.
 Again, trailing whitespace should be avoided.
-Inside the metadata file, you will find examples from which you can edit.

 #### * Your tool must provide an abstraction that allows installing and removing Debian packages

-debian_packages includes install.txt and uninstall.txt.
+deb-packages includes install.txt and uninstall.txt.
 It is an abstraction that allows installing and removing Debian packages.

 #### * Your tool must provide some mechanism for restarting a service when relevant files or packages are updated